-So as well as offering seriously ultrafast broadband with download speeds of up to 1Gb per second, they have a couple of slightly more affordable, "standard fibre" connections available as well, of 20Mb and 100Mb.
+So as well as offering seriously ultrafast broadband with download speeds of up to 1Gb per second, Hyperoptic also has a couple of slightly more affordable, "standard fibre" connections available as well, of up to 20Mb and up to 100Mb.

-Here's a quick summary of their main packages, including Hyperoptic's phone service with evening and weekends calls:
+Here's a quick summary of their main broadband deals, including Hyperoptic's phone service with evening and weekends calls:

 Note the price of the 20Mb deal.
 Just as the more widely available ISPs have taken to offering their standard broadband at a discount or even free to tempt new customers, so too do Hyperoptic.

 Also, while the prices above include line rental, as the service is fibre-optic, going phone free is a real option.